Continuing Education Training

 Training Details

-When conflict occurs, you’ll have non-adversarial problem-solving tools at your disposal to reach solutions that build safer, healthier, more equitable environments.
+When conflict occurs, you’ll have non-adversarial problem-solving tools at your disposal.
 You’ll learn firsthand from people and organizations already using restorative practices in their everyday lives and work.

 Key Learning Outcomes